-Joining your local Living Longer Living Stronger™ class is great not just for your muscles, but also for your social life.
+Joining your local Strength for Life class is great not just for your muscles, but also for your social life.
 One of the benefits of our program is that we provide an opportunity to have a chat over tea or coffee after class.
 Many people tell us that they enjoy this part as much as the exercise!

-But sometimes we can’t make it along to a Living Longer Living Stronger™ session, and that disruption can affect the strength gains that come from regular attendance.
+But sometimes we can’t make it along to a Strength for Life session, and that disruption can affect the strength gains that come from regular attendance.
 Over time, it’s all too easy for a break from the routine of exercise to mean that inactivity becomes your new routine.